teejy22/liquidlab-open-source/PRODUCTION_CHECKLIST.md

 Make sure to update DNS records and SSL certificates for the `.trade` domain.

 The infrastructure is well-architected and ready for production deployment.
-The main missing piece is the Hyperliquid webhook registration, which will enable automatic fee tracking when trades occur on the platforms.
+The batch processing system is implemented and will automatically track trades every 10 minutes, providing a cost-effective alternative to maintaining expensive 24/7 WebSocket connections.

+**Important Note**: Hyperliquid currently only offers WebSocket streaming (not traditional webhooks).
+Our batch processing approach checks for new trades periodically, which is much more cost-effective than maintaining a persistent WebSocket connection that would receive all Hyperliquid trades globally.